derek-dchu/Java/notes/language.md

 ### Immutable
 value can not be changed.

-\#1 How to write an immutable class:
+**\#1 How to define an immutable class**:
-* class is final
+* declare class as final OR make the constructor private and construct instances in factory methods
-* all members are final, private
+* all fields are final and private
-* only getters, no setters
-* constructors for initialization
+* constructor for initialization
+* no setters - methods that modify fields or objects referred to by fields.
+* *!!* If the instance fields include references to mutable objects, don't allow those objects to be changed:
+  1. don't provide methods that modify the mutable objects.
+  2. don't share references to the mutable objects.
+Never store references to external, mutable objects passed to the constructor if necessary, create copies, and store the references to the copies.
+Similarly, create copies of your internal mutable objects when necessary to avoid returning the originals in your methods.

 Benefits: Immutable object is thread-safe and commonly used in multi-threading environment.

 ### Final
-reference can not be changed.
-But the value can be changed.
+The value of the field cannot change.

 ***note: String is both final and immutable.***